mohiljainmj/jain-portfolio/finalproject1.md

 #### Structure of the Project :
 1. What is happiness and how is it measured ?
 2. What is happiness index and how important is happiness index for a country ?
+3. Rankings of the countries based on Happiness Index
-3. Factors affecting the happiness of a country
+4. Factors affecting the happiness of a country
-4. Draw a comparison between top and bottom country.
+5. Draw a comparison between top and bottom country.
-5. How can this be imporved ?
+6. How can this be improved ?
+What are the factors that are not included in the Happiness Index?
-6. Concluding thoughts
+7. Concluding thoughts

 # Sketches :
-1. What is Happiness Index?
-2. Importance of Happiness Index
-3. Rankings of the countries based on Happiness Index
-4. What are the factors that are not included in the Happiness Index?
-5. Conclusion

 ![alt text](https://github.com/mohiljainmj/jain-portfolio/blob/main/Screen%201.jpeg?raw=true)
 ![alt text](https://github.com/mohiljainmj/jain-portfolio/blob/main/Screen%202.jpeg?raw=true)
 ![alt text](https://github.com/mohiljainmj/jain-portfolio/blob/main/Screen%203.jpeg?raw=true)